Are you over-thinking it?

 "Sometimes a cigar is just a cigar." —Sigmund Freud

 After too much analysis, you're often damned if you do, and damned if you don't.
 Here's why; if you decide things are going super well, you can get clingy and make the other person feel suffocated.
-If you decide things are going horribly, you can prematurely shut things down or unintentionally give off the vibe that you aren't interested.
+If you decide things are going horribly, you can prematurely shut things down and sabotage it or unintentionally give off the vibe that you aren't interested.
 This is why it's doubly important to take a "wait and see" approach when it comes to a new relationship.

 Here are some things to remember about relationship over-analysis:

 Your analysis does not equal control; Often we overanalyze when we're feeling a lack of control over a situation.
 It's as if the analysis helps us reconcile the inability to control someone else.

 Over-analysis often leads to incorrect conclusions; In the fight to gain emotional control over what is happening, it's easy to come to incorrect conclusions that actually sabotage the beginning of the relationship.
 Worrying that there is a problem often creates one whether there was one or not.

 Overthinking keeps you from enjoying the present moment; If you're focused on what has happened, what should be happening and what it all means, then you aren't authentically present.
-It's like when someone says "don't think of a Pink elephant."
+It's like when someone says "don't think of a pink elephant."
 The moment ceases to be objective.

-Analysis sucks the fun out of the relationship; Whether this person you've been on a date with turns out to be "The One" or not, analyzing whether s/he is going to call or really, really liked you, or what s/he meant when s/he held the fork that way, takes a certain magic away from the whole thing.
+Analysis sucks the fun out of the relationship; Whether this person you've been on a date with turns out to be "The One" or not, analyzing whether s/he is going to call or really, really liked you, or what he meant when he held the fork that way, takes a certain magic away from the whole thing.

 How to Stop Over-Analyzing Your Relationship:

 Most likely, there is no hidden meaning to the little things that happen.
 Putting yourself in an emotional place where you are hanging on what they are doing and saying doesn't change the outcome and can cause you to create a problem where there wasn't one before.

-- Stop Over-Sharing With Your Friends: If your default thing to do after going on a date has been to discuss it with your friends, hold off for a while.
+2. Stop Over-Sharing With Your Friends: If your default thing to do after going on a date has been to discuss it with your friends, hold off for a while.
 Without any input, it's easier to have no opinion at all about what happened on the date.

 Also, staying involved in your hobbies and interests even when things are going great with someone new is a really good way to avoid over-thinking what is happening.
 Distractions also help you practice staying in the present moment, which helps a great deal.